Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

  * Complete this **hands-on sample** [project code](https://github.com/contentlab-io/Microsoft-Using-Azure-Kubernetes-Service-to-Deploy-an-Intelligent-App-for-Analyzing-Images-1/tree/main/Microsoft_Series17-18_Code/intelligent-app-after) to build your first intelligent app.
  * Complete the **[Apps Cloud Skills Challenge](https://aka.ms/fallforIA/apps-csc)** to build on your app dev and AI skills.
- * Watch the **[Ask the Expert: Azure Functions](https://reactor.microsoft.com/en-us/reactor/series/S-1037/)** session for live Q&A with the Product Engineering team on building intelligent serverless apps.
+ * Watch the **[Ask the Expert: Azure Functions](https://reactor.microsoft.com/en-us/reactor/series/S-1037/)** session for live Q&A with the Product Engineering team on building intelligent apps.

  ## Next Steps